-The Stuart Hall Libary Artist’s residency is a funded opportunity for an artist to be in residence at Iniva’s Stuart Hall Library over a three-month period.
-The selected artist receives a total sum of £4,500 and given support to pursue their research in the library.
+iniva (Institute of International Visual Arts) and the Stuart Hall Foundation are pleased to announce the fifth Stuart Hall Library Artist’s Residency commencing in September 2021, supported by Arts Council England.
+This residency is a funded opportunity for an artist based in the UK to be in residence at iniva’s Stuart Hall Library over a three-month period from the September to December 2021.
+The selected artist will receive a total sum of £4,500 and given support to pursue their research in the library.

 Building on the distinct connections between both organisations, the residency offers a visual artist the opportunity to develop their practice by excavating the ideas contained within the library, taking the writings of Professor Stuart Hall as a starting point.